Virtualization-projects/rancher-labs-wiki/Setting-Up-Rancher-2.0-Development-Environment.md

 #### Note: This linking process is the same for other subprojects, e.g. `rancher/norman`

-Once changes to `rancher/types` have been committed, you must edit the sha in the `vendor.conf` file in the root of `rancher/rancher` to match your new sha, and then run `trash`.
-Remember, as mentioned above, you may need to run trash more than once, if you see changes in the `vendor` directory for other modules you did not change.
+Once changes to `rancher/types` have been committed, you must upgrade types in the go.mod file in the root of `rancher/rancher`.

 # Setting up and running the Tests